KyuriP/slow-fast-computational-model/README.md

 slower Ornstein–Uhlenbeck contextual process `P_t`, with optional feedback from symptoms back to context and acute shocks.

-The manuscript itself ("When Context Looks Like Coupling: A Slow–Fast Theory of Psychological Dynamics") is written and maintained in Overleaf and is not tracked in this repository.
+The manuscript itself ("When Context Looks Like Coupling: A Slow–Fast Framework for Psychological Dynamics") is written and maintained in Overleaf and is not tracked in this repository.
 This repo holds the simulation code, cached results, and the figures generated from them.